-Sean W. Martin is a shareholder in the Chattanooga, Tennessee office of Carr Allison.
+Sean W. Martin is a shareholder in the Chattanooga (TN) office of Carr Allison.
 An accomplished attorney with experience in diverse areas of the law, Sean has served as counsel to clients in Tennessee and Georgia in the construction, insurance, retail and hospitality and transportation industries.
 He has successfully handled cases regarding product liability, professional liability, commercial litigation, environmental and workers’ compensation.

 Sean graduated with a business degree from Warren Wilson College in Asheville, North Carolina.
-He earned his MBA from the University of Memphis (TN) and then his JD from the University of Memphis School of Law.
+He earned his Masters of Business Administration from the University of Memphis (TN) and then his Juris Doctor from the University of Memphis School of Law.

 “Are You As Guilty the Criminal: Liability for Criminal Acts and Third-Parties and Employees” FDCC Quarterly, February 2015